Attracting Your Audience

 When contacting the guests on your invitation list, consider the following:

 - Decide how you would like to send out your invitation.
-For formal events, printed invitations can be produced by CDS and sent by post.
+For formal events, printed invitations can be produced, email firstname.lastname@example.org for more information.
 For less formal, a pdf invitation can be attached to a personalised email.

 - Decide who the invitation will be from.
 Think about who is likely to have the greatest influence on your audience, e.g. Pro-Vice-Chancellor, Head of School, etc.